 Part of the branding process is to identify the company’s target customer base.
 Successful inbound marketing depends on messaging that targets a company’s key demographic.
 With social enterprises, a social enterprise’s target customer base doesn’t only include those who buy its products and services.
 It also includes its funders.
 If they don’t get the message that this brand—this cause—is one worth their money, they’ll go elsewhere.
 Bring them along for the ride.

-When a social enterprise company avoids these risky marketing mistakes, it will be well on its way to success for both itself and those whom it benefits.
+When a social enterprise company avoids these risky marketing mistakes social entrepreneurs make, it will be well on its way to success for both itself and those whom it benefits.